Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 srun --nodes=1 --ntasks-per-node=1 --mem-per-cpu=4GB --cpus-per-task=1 --time=08:00:00 --partition=standard  --pty /bin/bash

 # navigate to your scratch directory
-cd /dartfs-hpc/scratch/YOUR_INTIALS_HERE/fundamentals_of_bioinformatics/
+cd $FOB

 # If you didn't have time to finish aligning copy these files now
-mkdir aligned
+mkdir -p $FOB/aligned
-cp /dartfs-hpc/scratch/fund_of_bioinfo/aligned/* /dartfs-hpc/scratch/YOUR_INITIALS_HERE/fundamentals_of_bioinformatics/aligned/
+cp $SOURCE/aligned/* $FOB/aligned/
 ```

+## Read count quantification
 ---

-## Read count quantification

-For most downstream analyses in RNA-seq, especially differential expression, we care about how many reads aligned to a specific gene, as this tells us about the gene's expression level, which we can then compare to other samples.
+For most downstream analyses in RNA-seq, especially differential expression, we want to know how many reads aligned to a specific feature, as this tells us about the features's expression level, so we can compare expression between samples.
 Inherently, this means that we want to make these data count-based, so that we can use statistical models to compare these counts between experimental conditions of interest.

 <p align="center">
 <img src="../figures/genoic-content.png" title="xxxx" alt="context"
 	width="100%" height="100%" />
 </p>

-> Although RNA-seq is the most common scenario where read counting is performed, read counting is relevant in the analysis of other genomic data types.
-For example, in ChIP-seq we often want to perform a differential binding analysis between two or more conditions, which requires us to count how many reads overlap each of our called peaks.

 Read quantification methods generally require two inputs:
 - an alignment file (.bam)